Moggach/my-blog-site/src/posts/Month notes - January.md

 In February I’ll be moving onto other project work with Common Knowledge.
 I’ll also be attending two interviews with the apprenticeship assessors.

 ### Interesting links
-These are some interesting links that I’ve come across this month.
+These are some interesting links that I’ve come across this month:
 - Quincy Larson, the Founder of Free Code Camp, has published a [book length guide to learning to code for free](https://www.freecodecamp.org/news/learn-to-code-book/)
 - The [2022 State of JS](https://2022.stateofjs.com/en-US/) survey identifies upcoming trends in web development to help developers make technical choices
 - Generate fluid typography code snippets using the CSS clamp function with this [app](https://modern-fluid-typography.vercel.app/)